Huy-Ngo/acanban/docs/source/meth/choices.rst

 so IPFS_, which is a distributed file system that provides similar abstraction, is used instead in the latter case.

+By choosing RethinkDB instead of SQL, we do not have to worry about SQL injection or similar database attack.
+This is because the query language ReQL is not based on string parsing, but built as methods in the implementing language.

 .. _Trio: https://trio.readthedocs.io
 .. _RethinkDB: https://rethinkdb.com
 .. _IPFS: https://ipfs.io